iamdhruvtripathi/Cybersecurity-Writeups/Network Security Monitoring/Snort/README.md

 ### Use "task9.pcap".
 Write a rule to filter IP ID "35369" and run it against the given pcap file.
 What is the request name of the detected packet?
 You may use this command: "snort -c local.rules -A full -l . -r task9.pcap"

-- We can edit `local.rules` and add out own rules here.
+- We can edit `local.rules` and add our own rules here.
 Here, to filter out for a particular IP ID, we can simply add `id:35369`.
 Note that we have to be in the `TASK-9` folder
 ```
 sudo gedit /etc/snort/rules/local.rules
 ```